 Family Preference Immigrant Visas

-Foreigners who do not qualify as an immediate relative to a U.S. Citizen may still be able to immigrate to the United States based on their relationship to a U.S. Citizen or Lawful Permanent Resident if they fall under one of the family preference visa categories.
+Foreigners who do not qualify as an immediate relative to a U.S. Citizen may still be able to perform family immigration to the United States based on their relationship to a U.S. Citizen or Lawful Permanent Resident if they fall under one of the family immigration preference visa categories.
 Unlike the immediate relative immigrant visa category, family preference immigrant visas do have yearly numerical limitations.
 The yearly numerical limitations on family preference immigrants are shown below at the end of each category.
 Once a family preference category distributes the number of visas allotted that year, they stop issuing visas for that year.
 Whenever there are more qualified applicants for a category than there are available visa numbers, the category will be considered oversubscribed, and immigrant visas will be issued in the chronological order in which the petitions were filed until the numerical limit for the category is reached.
 The yearly numerical limitations can create a large backlog in some categories.

 - Family First Preference (F1): Unmarried sons and daughters of U.S. citizens, and their children.
 (23,400)